 Countdown to Halloween Series:

-Although Halloween can be a fun holiday it can also be a dangerous one if we aren’t careful.
+Halloween can be a fun holiday, but it can also be a dangerous one if we aren’t careful.
 I’ve read that statistically there are on average almost two times as many child pedestrian deaths on this night as on any other night of the year.

-The emergency rooms are also busier on this night with injured children from trips and falls.
+The emergency rooms are busy on this night with injured children from trips and falls.
 Many of these injuries can be prevented if precautions are taken.
 Make sure you check out these articles on costume safety tips and decorating safety tips.

 As the old saying goes, it’s better to be safe than sorry.
 But that doesn’t mean you and your children can’t have fun.
 Just take a few simple safety precautions and you’ll increase your odds of having good memories instead of bad ones.